MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/test-release/services-tools/live-tools.md

 The Global Storage tool is used to manage global title storage in test sandboxes.
 Data must still be published to RETAIL via Partner Center.

-This command-line tool is part of `XboxLiveTools-#.zip`; see the top of this article.
+This command-line tool is part of `XboxLiveTools.zip`; see the top of this article.

 Custom tools can be created with the [Dev Tools library](https://www.nuget.org/packages/Microsoft.Xbox.Services.DevTools).